Banking in Russia

 Banking in Russia is subject to significant regulations as banks in the Russian Federation have to meet mandatory Russian legislation requirements, and comply with numerous Bank of Russia instructions and regulations.

 History

-Soviet period

-Until 1986, the USSR banking system included 4 components: Stroybank, Vneshtorgbankand, Mrudesberkass and Gosbank.

-Perestroika

-Perestroika reforms affected the banking system.
-In June 1987, a plenum of the Central Committee of the CPSUs took place, where it was decided to improve the system.
-In July 1987, the Central Committee of the CPSU and the "Council of Ministers of the USSR made Resolution No. 821 "On improving the system of banks in the country and strengthening their impact on improving the efficiency of the economy.

-The creation of banks on a commercial basis was permitted by the Law "On Cooperation in the USSR", adopted on May 26, 1988.

-As part of Mikhail Gorbachev's perestroika program, other banks were formed, including; "Promstroybank" (USSR Bank of Industrial Construction), "Zhilstroybank" (USSR Bank of Residential Construction), "Agrobank" (USSR Agricultural Bank), "Vneshekonombank" (USSR Internal Trade Bank), and "Sberbank" (USSR Savings Bank).
-"Sberbank" continues to this day as one of Russia's largest banks, retaining senior ex-Gosbank personnel and most of the present Russian government's banking business.

-Russian period

-The modern Russia inherited the banking system of the Soviet Union, with a few big state banks (like Sberbank, Vneshekonombank, and Vneshtorgbank).
-After more than 15 years of reforms in Russia, there are now 1183 financial institutions with 3286 regional branches.
+The modern Russian Federation inherited the Russian and central operations of the banking system of the Soviet Union, with a few big state banks (like Sberbank, Vnesheconombank, and VTB Bank).

 1998 financial crisis

 In 1988, 41 commercial and cooperative banks were registered in the USSR, including 25 banks on the territory of the RSFSR.
 By January the 1st, 1990, the statutes of 225 commercial and cooperative banks were registered, including 184 in 1989.
 In 1990, in connection with the declaration of state sovereignty by the RSFSR, the Russian Republican Bank of the State Bank of the USSR and Russian banks of specialized banks were declared the property of the RSFSR.
 Also, the Supreme Council of the RSFSR decided to transform all institutions of state specialized banks in the autonomous republics, territories and regions into commercial banks before January 1, 1991.
 In this regard, the number of banks in the RSFSR increased several times in the second half of 1990.
 As a result, the number of banks in the Russian Federation was 1360 on January 1, 1992.